esphome/esphome-docs/components/display/lcd_display.rst

 .. _lcd-gpio:

-lcd_gpio Component
+``lcd_gpio`` Component
 ------------------

-The ``lcd_gpio`` display platform allows you to use standard character-based LCD displays like `this one <https://www.adafruit.com/product/181>`__ with ESPHome.
-This integration is only for LCD displays that display individual characters on a screen (usually 16-20 columns and 2-4 rows), and not for LCD displays that can control each pixel individually.
-Also, this is the GPIO version of the LCD integration where each of the data pins of the LCD needs a dedicated GPIO pin on the ESP.
-These LCD displays are also commonly sold with a PCF8574 chip which only need two lines to the ESP, for that see :ref:`lcd-pcf8574`.
+The ``lcd_gpio`` version of this component addresses the screen directly and does not employ a PCF8574 module.
+Each of the data pins of the LCD needs a dedicated GPIO pin on the ESP.
+Connecting the screen this way offers faster refresh, especially in conjunction with an :ref:`LCD menu <lcd_menu>`.

 .. figure:: images/lcd-full.jpg
     :align: center